Search Results

 Transparent Thermoformed PVC/PE/PVDC reel with hard tempered aluminum foil lid.

-Each pack contains 28 film-coated tablets.
+Each pack contains 28 film-coated tablets in two blisters; each blister contains 14 tablets.

 No special requirements for disposal.